qosf/qosf.org/qosf.org/qc_mentorship.md

 First, you will have a call with your mentor to get to know each other and decide on the details of the projects.
 Then, your mentor will check-in with you every two weeks, to make sure you’re on track with the project and you’re not stuck.
 In the meantime, there will also be a Slack channel, where you can ask them questions or schedule a call if you need that and they will do their best to answer you quickly.

 ### We would like to apply as a team
 We do accept groups of up to 3 people.
 In such a case, we require you to provide some information about the projects you have done together.
-Please fill in only one application form per team.

-### What type of projects will I work on?

-With the guidance of your mentor, you will work on an open-source quantum computing project in one or some of the following categories.
-It is up to you and your mentor to determine the exact scope of the project.

-- Research: examples include implementing papers, reproducing results, etc.
-- Contribution to existing software projects: one large contribution or several smaller ones
-- Special: well-defined projects proposed by mentors ahead of time (ie, quantum benchmarking).
-Applicants will have to indicate their interest at the time of their application.
-These projects might also have more specific (and higher) skill requirements than the program overall.
-- Other: everything that doesn't fit in one of the previous ones.
+Please fill in a separate application form for each of the team members.
+Also, each of the team members should solve and submit screening tasks separately.

-If you have any other questions, don't hesitate to [reach out]().
+If you have any other questions, don't hesitate to [reach out](qosf.mentorship@gmail.com).

 ---